IronMind Little Big Horn Men's World Record*

 IronMind Little Big Horn Contest Rules

-1) The IronMind Little Big Horn must be an authentic current-model IronMind Enterprises, Inc. Little Big Horn; it cannot have been modified or tampered with in any way.
+1) The IronMind Little Big Horn must be an authentic current-model IronMind Enterprises Little Big Horn.
+It cannot have been modified or tampered with in any way.
+The Little Big Horn must be wiped clean before each attempt.

 2) Ordinary chalk (magnesium carbonate) may be used on the lifting hand, but nothing else is permitted (liquid chalk, for example, is specifically disallowed).